 3. Cover and refrigerate.

-Cover and marinate in the refrigerator for 2 to 24 hours, stirring occasionally.
+Cover the dish with plastic wrap and marinate in the refrigerator for 2 to 24 hours, stirring occasionally.

 Alternatively, you can stir the marinade ingredients together in a mixing bowl, then place in a zip top baggie with the steak slices.
 Seal well and place in the refrigerator to marinate.
 Turn the bag over every once in awhile, to make sure all the slices are getting evenly the marinaded.